Félicien Trewey: Life and career

 At fifteen years old, and after practicing since he was seven, he decided he could perform publicly and being near expert he went on to his professional career after running away with a not-much-older professional acrobat.
 The two traveling boys were fairly successful while performing at cafes around the neighborhoods, but at times they found themselves tired and hungry.
 Sometimes they had to rely on borrowing objects from the owner of the cafe for juggling and balancing feats such as knives, bottles, forks and such.
 After a year on the road, his reputation grew and landed him in a Marseille music hall, making tenpence (a coin worth ten pennies) a day.
 He took part in comedy and pantomime every night.
 The audience appreciated the performances by throwing money onto the stage, which Trewey got a good share of.
 He saved up enough money to buy himself two new costumes.
 He was able to command himself an engagement at the Alcazar, a principal place for amusement in Marseille, where he found himself his first great success.
 He was now seventeen years old and his success was constantly improving, as was his skills.
 He soon became a favorite performer in popular towns South of France for the next three to four years.
 He then went back to being a peripatetic and became a proprietor of a traveling caravan pantomime and variety company.
 During their travels, Trewey would play many parts, including Pierrot and Cassandre, the clown and pantaloon of French pantomime.
 He also danced the "Clodoche", a grotesque quadrille.

 Trewey was most successful in Bordeaux, performing new feats of balancing, a new and original style of entertainment at the time.
 It was a style he became identified with and "Treweyism" became a household word.
 His appearance of "the clown de Salon" consists of a black skin-tight costume, a chalked face, and a white powdered periwig.
 He was offered a performance at the Concert des Ambassadeurs in Paris and it was there his success was complete.
 Since then, he was never without any gigs.
 He stayed in Paris for nine years, performing at all the principal places of entertainment.
 Afterwards, he toured in many places around Europe (i.e. Austria, Belgium, Spain, Russia, Germany, England) with great success.
 His success was so great in Spain, matchboxes were sold bearing his portrait.
-His portrait (with political and social significance) appeared in well-known papers all across Europe, including Journal Illustre, Illustrationa Spana y America, Der Wostellung Zeitung, La Campana de Gracia, La Bombe, Le Jeune Garde, La Caricature, The Entr'acte, The Looking Glass, and The Northern Review.
+His portrait (with political and social significance) appeared in well-known papers all across Europe, including Journal Illustre, La Ilustración Española y Americana, Der Wostellung Zeitung, La Campana de Gracia, La Bombe, Le Jeune Garde, La Caricature, The Entr'acte, The Looking Glass, and The Northern Review.
 In 1889, when Trewey was around 40 years of age, he joined Alexander Herrmann in New York.

 Trewey died at the age of 72 at his home, Villa Traverserie, in Asnières-sur-Seine on 2 December 1920.
 Earlier that same year his book The Art of Shadowgraphy: How it is Done was published.